7 Signs of Emotional Reactivity You Might Miss

 You’re on a video call and your internet freezes mid-sentence.
 You feel your blood pressure spike.
 Without thinking, you slam the laptop shut and walk away, heart racing.
 It’s a small glitch—one that could happen to anyone—but your reaction feels way out of proportion.

 That’s the thing about being emotionally reactive: you’re not just responding to this moment.
 You’re reacting to every similar moment your body has stored up.
 The frustration, the embarrassment, the lack of control—it all piles on.
-If this feels familiar, it might be time to look at how your emotional triggers build over time.
+If this feels familiar, it might be time to look at how your emotional triggers might be building over time.

 4. You Shift Into Fix-It Mode to Avoid Feeling Discomfort